LaurentGomila/qt-android-cmake/readme.md

 ### KEYSTORE_PASSWORD

-The password associated to the gicen keystore.
+The password associated to the given keystore.
 Note that this option is only considered if the ```KEYSTORE``` argument is used.
 If it is not given, the password will be asked directly in the console at build time.

 Example: